 Funds under this category cover all City staff costs associated with the management and administration of the City of Oceanside's CDBG program including regulatory compliance, contract administration, subrecipient monitoring and fiscal management and preparation of the required planning documents.
-The Administration and Planning category also includes housing program development, activities to promote fair housing and management of neighborhood revitalization programs.
 Per HUD regulations, administration and planning activities are capped at 20 percent of the annual entitlement allocation and current year program income, or approximately \$206,053.